deso-protocol/core/README.md

 # Building on BitClout Core

-We currently have two examples of how to compose BitClout core into your project.
+Below we provide a few real-world examples of how to compose BitClout core into your project.

 ## Example 1: A BitClout Website (aka [bitclout.com](https://bitclout.com))